 For example, if you purchase a cup of coffee for $2.25, a micro-investing app rounds up your purchase to $3.00 and deposits the $0.75 into your investment account.

 Micro-investing apps won’t make you rich and may not be adequate to plan your retirement savings, however, they can help you save hundreds of dollars easily every year.

 This is money you can put towards debt repayment or use to finance a short-term goal e.g. a vacation or down payment on a car.

 There are two main micro-investing apps available in Canada.

 Moka (formerly Mylo) is a Canadian investment app that automatically rounds up your purchases and invests the difference in a portfolio made up of low-cost ETFs.

 After you create an account, you need to connect your bank to the app so that whenever you spend using your debit or credit card, the spare change is invested.

-Fees: Mylo charges a $3 per month fee for a Mylo Advantage account and you enjoy additional perks including cash back offers and fast withdrawals.
+Fees: Moka charges a $3 per month fee and you enjoy additional perks including cash back offers and fast withdrawals.

 Security: They protect your money using 256-bit encryption similar to what banks use.
 However, your investment account is not insured by the Canadian Investor Protection Fund (CIPF).